huggingface/blog/matryoshka.md

 As research progressed, new state-of-the-art (text) embedding models started producing embeddings with increasingly higher output dimensions, i.e., every input text is represented using more values.
 Although this improves performance, it comes at the cost of efficiency of downstream tasks such as search or classification.

-Consequently, [Kusupati et al.](https://arxiv.org/abs/2205.13147) (2022) were inspired to create embedding models whose embeddings could reasonably be shrunk without suffering too much on performance.
+Consequently, [Kusupati et al.](https://huggingface.co/papers/2205.13147) (2022) were inspired to create embedding models whose embeddings could reasonably be shrunk without suffering too much on performance.

 ![matryoshka model](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/matryoshka/matryoshka_model.png)

-These Matryoshka embedding models are trained such that these small truncated embeddings are still useful.
+These Matryoshka embedding models are trained such that these small truncated embeddings would still be useful.
 In short, Matryoshka embedding models can produce useful embeddings of various dimensions.

 ## 🪆 Matryoshka Dolls

 For those unfamiliar, "Matryoshka dolls", also known as "Russian nesting dolls", are a set of wooden dolls of decreasing size that are placed inside one another.
 In a similar way, Matryoshka embedding models aim to store more important information in earlier dimensions, and less important information in later dimensions.
-This characteristic of Matryoshka embedding models allows us to truncate the original (large) embedding produced by the model, while still retaining enough of the information to perform downstream tasks.
+This characteristic of Matryoshka embedding models allows us to truncate the original (large) embedding produced by the model, while still retaining enough of the information to perform well on downstream tasks.

 ![matryoshka models](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/matryoshka/matryoshka-small.gif)